A Linear-Time 1.5-Approximation for Broadcasting in k-Cycle Graphs: Simple-k-cycle Algorithm

-In the following sections, we will show that \textsc{Simple-K-Cycle} is a ($1.5-\epsilon$)-approximation algorithm.
-We will show this by considering 2 cases.
-The 2 cases are $u=v_c$, and $u \neq v_c$.
-We then analyze the performance of the algorithm in specific cases.
-To conclude this section, we provide a complexity analysis of our algorithm.

-\paragraph*{Complexity Analysis} The complexity of \textsc{Simple-K-Cycle} is $O(k)$. $k<n$, so the complexity of the algorithm is also $O(n)$.
+\paragraph*{Complexity Analysis} The complexity of \textsc{Simple-K-Cycle} is in $O(k)$. $k<n$, where $n=|V|$, so the complexity of the algorithm is also in $O(n)$.
 The algorithm iterates over each of the $k$ cycles at most twice.
-Once the cycles have been iterated over, we know exactly in which time units each cycle is informed.
-In constant time, one can calculate the time it takes for all the vertices of a cycle to be informed given the time units at which it was called from $v_c$.
-So, each cycle is iterated over twice, and we perform a constant-time operation for each cycle.
-Thus, as stated above, the complexity of \textsc{Simple-K-Cycle} is $O(k)$ and consequently, is also $O(n)$.
+In each iteration, the current cycle is called by $v_c$.
+Thus, once we have iterated over each cycle twice ($2k$ iterations), we have completely defined our broadcast scheme.
+Once we have determined our broadcast scheme, we can trivially compute the time unit in which each cycle is fully informed.
+Specifically, the time unit ($t_i$) in which any particular cycle $C_i$ is fully informed\textemdash if it is called in time units $t_1$ and $t_2$ with $t_1<t_2$\textemdash is calculated as:

+We then require $k-1$ comparisons to determine the last cycle to be fully informed, which gives us the broadcast time of our graph under our approximation algorithm.
+So, the complexity of \textsc{Simple-K-Cycle} is in $O(k)$ and consequently, is also in $O(n)$.
+To be precise, the algorithm performs $4k-1$ operations to compute the broadcast time ($2k$ iterations to determine the broadcast scheme, $k$ iterations to compute all $t_i$, and $k-1$ comparisons).
+Since each cycle must have at least 2 vertices (not including $v_c$), $2k<n$, so $k < \frac{n}{2}$, so our algorithm performs less than $2n$ operations.